Growing for Good

 IMG_9082 MR.jpg

 “Having money up front and being able to pay it off in produce throughout the season makes such a difference.
-It costs us tens of thousands of dollars to get the fields ready before the season even starts and having money to pay our taxes, prune our crops, and buy fertilizer now is huge.
+It costs us tens of thousands of dollars to get the fields ready before the season starts.
+Having money to pay our taxes, prune our crops, and buy fertilizer now is huge.
 It feels good that people are getting fed and farmers are being able to survive and pay their bills.”

 – Manny Canales, Canales Produce